-If you qualify, you will be sent a tax credit exemption certificate by the NHS Business Services Authority once your award has been confirmed by HM Revenue and Customs.
+If you qualify, you'll be sent a tax credit exemption certificate by the NHS Business Services Authority once your award has been confirmed by HM Revenue and Customs.

-Your exemption certificate is valid until the expiry date stated on the card, regardless of any changes to your tax credit entitlement.
+Your exemption certificate is valid until the expiry date stated on the certificate, regardless of any changes to your tax credit entitlement.